EffortlessHR

 Human Resource departments are responsible for a lot of jobs within a company.
 They need to make sure policies are clear to employees, protect the company’s legal interests, and make sure that employees are not being mistreated (which is in the interest of both the company and the employees).

-Often, human resources departments are responsible for establishing and enforcing policy, as well as deciding what the company should provide for employees.
-This means they have some level of influence over company culture, even if they’re not responsible for designated cultural activities.
-Employing empathy when creating company policy leads to company cultures that build employee loyalty, attract quality candidates, and fosters an environment of respect and growth.
+Often, human resources departments are responsible for establishing and enforcing policy, as well as deciding attract quality candidates, and fosters an environment of respect and growth.
 Here are some ways HR professionals can let empathy guide policy making.

 Consider the Point of Policies